Pump failures in frac equipment typically don’t happen overnight. They build up over time.

 - Monitor lube oil operating pressure and temperature periodically.
 Minimum oil operating pressure is 70 psi at the pump inlet.
 The maximum oil operating temperature depends on the particular grade of oil used in the pump lube system.

 - Check the lube pump suction inlet vacuum.
-A vacuum gage reading higher than 8" Hg or 4 psi or 0.28 bar indicates that the suction strainer and/or oil suction filter element is clogged.
+A vacuum gauge reading higher than 8" Hg or 4 psi or 0.28 bar indicates that the suction strainer and/or oil suction filter element is clogged.
 The strainer must be cleaned, and/or the filter element replaced as necessary, as soon as the pump can be shut down for a short period of time to perform these tasks.

 - Check the pressure gauge ahead of filter: if it is close to the filter bypass setting, the filter is becoming clogged and the oil filter element should be replaced as soon as the pump can be shut down for a short period of time to perform the task.
 If the filter is already on bypass, the pump should be shut down immediately and the filter element replaced.

-- Listen for any abnormal noise or rough operation, which may indicate the need for fluid end maintenance such as changing valves or valve seats.
+- Listen for any abnormal noise or rough operation, which may indicate the need for fluid end maintenance, such as changing valves or valve seats.
 Due to very high pressures in the fluid end, worn valves and seats should be changed as soon as possible to prevent erosion from the pumped fluid.

 - Check the plunger/packing lubrication pump for proper operation.
 Ensure packing nut is tightened sufficiently into fluid cylinder.
 Recheck tightness after extended continuous operation.

-Monthly (100 hour) Routine Maintenance Tasks
+Monthly Routine Maintenance Tasks (100 Hours):

 - Clean the strainer and replace the oil filter element.